Expelled (film)

-Expelled is a 2014 American teen comedy film written and directed by Alex Goyette.
+Expelled is a 2014 American teen comedy film written and directed by Alex Goyette, in his directorial debut.
 The film stars Cameron Dallas, Matt Shively, Lia Marie Johnson, Marcus Johns, Andrea Russett, Kristina Hayes and Teala Dunn.
 Most of the cast were popular online internet personalities.
 The film began a limited release in theatres on December 12, 2014, before being released on video on demand December 16, 2014, by 20th Century Fox.